 Now I know better.

 Diapers are very absorbent.
 Most last for 12 hours (according to the packet).
-Not that we’re going to leave the diaper for 12 hours but if there’s no poop, don’t change the diaper overnight or at nap time.
+Not that we’re going to leave the diaper for 12 hours, but if there’s no poop, you don’t have to change the diaper overnight or mid nap.

 Diaper changes wake a baby up.
 Not what we’re going for here.